1. Local Government NSW (ABN 49 853 913 882) is the peak industry association that represents the interests of NSW councils and associate members.

-- When you choose to interact with us including by letter, telephone, email and face-to-face;
+- When you choose to interact with us including by letter, telephone, email, social media and face-to-face;

 - When you register for one of our events, training, mentoring program or other service, including webinars, presentations or events that are conducted using audio-visual technology;

 - When you complete hard copy or online forms for us;

 - When you use our website or submit a form or query via our website;

 - When you request for us to provide our services to you or otherwise submit a request to us;

 - When you participate in one of our online groups;

 - When you subscribe to a network list (including the Local Government Aboriginal Network, the Economic Development Network, the Aging and Disability Network and other LGNSW networks);

 - When you provide your CV and other information to us for nomination to an external committee: